roelzkie15/python-microservices-patterns/saga-orchestration-example/README.md

     {'id': 1, 'total': Decimal('100.00'), 'status': 'refunded', 'reference_no': '080435ac-fce7-4e91-8880-30b8a277d830:ae949fae-0a91-4e62-be0c-4f950963abaa'}
     ```

     Keep a transaction history for billing request.
+The billing request status is set to _refunded_.

 ## Benefits and drawbacks of Saga's Orchestration Pattern